JasonZ-Git/JasonTechnology/git-books/Daily_Thinking.md

   - It should be Environmental friendly - Using bamboo or wood.
   - It is easy to carry - Can be carried in the tennis bag.
   - It is designed for personal usage - Self-training purpose.
-  - It should be afordable - Cheaper than current ones.
+  - It should be affordable - Cheaper than current ones.
   - It can carry tennis balls with it.
   - Initial design ideas - Plate-like top(IKEA wooden plate), foldable middle part(carry balls with several stick  carrier) -
 * Regex